theninthsky/client-side-rendering/README.md

 ![Connection Establishment](images/connection-establishment.png)

-In the sample above (caught by a 500Mbps interent connection speed), it tooks 600ms just to get the first byte of the HTML document.
+In the sample above (caught by a 500Mbps interent connection speed), it took 600ms just to get the first byte of the HTML document.
 <br>
 These times vary greatly from several hundreds of milliseconds to (in extreme cases) more than a second.
 And to make things even worse, browsers keep the DNS cache only for about a minute, and so this process repeats very frequently.

-The only reasonable way to rise above these issues is by caching HTML pages in the browser (for example, by setting a `Max-Age` value higher than `0`).
+The only way to skip these loading times is by caching HTML pages in the browser (for example, by setting a `Max-Age` value of more than `0`).

 But here is the problem with SSR: by doing so, users will most likely see outdated content, since the data is embedded in the document.
 <br>
 The lack of seperation between the app (also called the "app shell") and its data prevents us from caching pages without risking the freshness of the data.

-However, in CSR apps we have complete seperation of the two, making it more than possible to cache only the app shell while still getting fresh data on every visit (just like in native apps).
+However, in CSR apps we have complete seperation of the two, making it possible to cache only the app shell while still getting fresh data on every visit (just like in native apps).

 ## The SWR Approach

 We can easily implement app shell cache by setting the `Cache-Control: Max-Age=x` header of the HTML document to any value greater than 0.
-This way the app will load almost instantly (usually under 200ms) regardless of the user's connectivity or connection speed for the duration we set.
+This way the entire app will load almost instantly (usually under 200ms), regardless of the user's connection speed, for the duration we set.

-However, the `Max-Age` attribute has one major flaw: during the set time period, the browser won't even attempt to reach the CDN, requests will be fulfilled immidiately by the cached responses.
-This means that no matter how many times the user reloads the page - they will always get a "stale" (potentially outdated) response.
+However, the `Max-Age` attribute has a flaw: during the set time period, the browser won't even attempt to reach the CDN, as requests will be fulfilled immidiately by the cached responses.
+This means that no matter how many times the users reload their page - they will always get a "stale" (potentially outdated) response.

 That's why the "Stale While Revalidate" (SWR) approach was invented.

 When using SWR, the browser is allowed to use a cached asset or response (usually for a limited time) but in the same time it sends a request for the server and asks for the newest asset.
 After the fresh asset is downloaded, the browser **replaces** the stale cached asset with the fresh asset, ready to be used the next time the page is loaded.

-This method completely surpasses any network conditions, it even allows our app to be available while offline (within the SWR allowed time period), and all of this without even compromising on the freshness of the app shell.
+This method completely surpasses any network conditions, it even allows our app to be available offline (within the SWR allowed time period), and all of this - without even compromising on the freshness of the app shell.

 Many popular websites such as YouTube, Twitter and CodeSandbox implement SWR in their app shell.
 <br>